International Chopin Piano Competition

 The International Chopin Piano Competition (Międzynarodowy Konkurs Pianistyczny im.
-Fryderyka Chopina), often referred to as the Chopin Competition, is a piano competition held in Warsaw, Poland.
-It was initiated in 1927 and has been held every five years since 1955.
-It is one of the few competitions devoted entirely to the works of a single composer, in this case, Frédéric Chopin.
-The competition is currently organized by the Fryderyk Chopin Institute.
+Fryderyka Chopina), often called the Chopin Competition, is a piano competition in Warsaw, Poland, held first in 1927 and every five years since 1955.
+The competition is one of the founding members of the World Federation of International Music Competitions.
+It is also one of the few competitions devoted entirely to the works of a single composer, in this case, Frédéric Chopin.
+It is organized by the Fryderyk Chopin Institute.

-The Chopin Competition is one of the most prestigious competitions in classical music, often launching the careers of its winners overnight through major concert dates and lucrative recording contracts.
-Past winners have included Maurizio Pollini (1960), Martha Argerich (1965), Krystian Zimerman (1975), and Yundi Li (2000).
-The most recent winner has been Bruce Liu of Canada in 2021.
-Yundi Li is the most well known for being the youngest pianist, at the age of 18, to win the 2000 XIV International Chopin Piano Competition, and the youngest juror in history for the competition in 2015.
+Described as the "Olympics of the piano world" by The New York Times, the Chopin Competition is considered one of the most prestigious competitions in classical music, known for launching pianists' international careers.
+Past winners have included Maurizio Pollini (1960), Martha Argerich (1965), Krystian Zimerman (1975), Yundi Li (2000), Rafał Blechacz (2005), and Seong-Jin Cho (2015).
+The most recent winner is American pianist Eric Lu, who won the XIX competition in 2025.
+Yundi Li is the youngest winner and youngest juror in the competition's history.

 History

 The competition was initiated by Polish pianist and pedagogue Jerzy Żurawlew, who began seeking funds for a piano competition in 1925, influenced by Aleksander Michałowski. Żurawlew recalled later: "Young people at that time, not long after the end of the Great War, were taking a keen interest in sports.
 They were dyed-in-the-wool realists in their outlook on life.
 I would often hear that Chopin was excessively romantic, that he enervated the soul and weakened the psyche.
 Some went so far as to discourage the inclusion of Chopin as required repertoire in music schools.
 All that showed a fundamental lack of understanding, which I found very painful ...
-As I watched young people’s enthusiasm for sporting achievement, I finally hit upon a solution: a competition!
+As I watched young people's enthusiasm for sporting achievement, I finally hit upon a solution: a competition!
 Here was a format to bring tangible advantages to young performers of Chopin in the form of monetary prizes and an international performing career."

 Gathering funds for the competition proved to be a difficult task.
-As Żurawlew remembered in later years: "I met with utter incomprehension, indifference and even aversion.
+As Żurawlew remembered later: "I met with utter incomprehension, indifference and even aversion.
 The opinion among musicians was unanimous: Chopin is so great that he can defend himself.
 At the Ministry, it was announced that there were no funds for it [...] and that the whole idea was unfeasible".
-In this difficult situation, help arrived from Henryk Rewkiewicz — a businessman, music lover and board member of The Warsaw Music Society, who offered his personal financial guarantees to cover the entire deficit expected to arise from the first Competition.
+In this difficult situation, help arrived from Henryk Rewkiewicz—a businessman, music lover, and board member of The Warsaw Music Society, who personally guaranteed to cover the entire deficit expected to arise from the first Competition.

-Many years later Jerzy Żurawlew wrote, “[…] I was greatly helped by my friend Henryk Rewkiewicz, director of the Match Monopoly, who offered 15,000 złoty - a substantial sum at the time - for the Competition”.
-Ultimately, things picked up with the election of a new Polish president Ignacy Mościcki, who became the patron of the Chopin Competition.
+Many years later Jerzy Żurawlew wrote, "I was greatly helped by my friend Henryk Rewkiewicz, director of the Match Monopoly, who offered 15,000 złoty—a substantial sum at the time—for the Competition".
+Ultimately, things picked up with the election of Polish president Ignacy Mościcki, who became the Chopin Competition's patron.